What Is Modern Physics?

 - Local physics is always governed by the special theory of relativity.

-- There is no way for an observer to distinguish between gravity and acceleration and that to be known as the “Equivalence Principle”.
+- There is no way for an observer to distinguish between gravity and acceleration and that is known as the “Equivalence Principle”.

 Well, in general relativity, Einstein introduced a totally new concept.
 The curvature of space-time explained the gravitational effects at every point in space.